NikoHatzisavas724/Bheithir-Expanded-Support/readme.md

 - [MAME](https://www.mamedev.org/)
     - Emulates a variety of arcade systems and vintage computers
     - [List of supported systems](https://emulation.gametechwiki.com/index.php/MAME_compatibility_list)

+## Instructions
+- Open Discord and make sure you are signed in.
+- Open the emulator of your choice.
+You don't have to open a ROM/ISO yet.
+- Open Bheithir either by double-clicking the executable.
+- Discord status will be set automatically.
+- Right click the system tray icon for the following options:
+    - Exit: closes the app
+    - Run at startup: will run the app at startup, completely automating all functions.
+This can be ticked on or off

 ## What do I need to do/know before I run it?
 - You can get the latest binary from the [releases](https://github.com/NikoHatzisavas724/Bheithir-Expanded-Support/releases) pages.